MARLEY-MC/marley/README.rst

 .. getting-started-start1

-MARLEY is regularly `tested <https://travis-ci.org/github/MARLEY-MC/marley>`__ on both Linux and macOS platforms and is expected to work in any Unix-like environment in which the prerequisites are installed.
+MARLEY is regularly tested on both Linux and macOS platforms and is expected to work in any Unix-like environment in which the prerequisites are installed.
 Building and running MARLEY on Windows is not currently supported.

 Prerequisites
 ~~~~~~~~~~~~~

-There are three prerequisites needed to build MARLEY:
+There are two prerequisites needed to build MARLEY:

 .. getting-started-end1